 What is a Heat Pump?

 A heat pump is an outdoor device that mechanically moves heat in and out of your house for optimized heating and cooling.
-Of the many variations of heat pumps, there are two primary types: Air-source heat pumps and Ground-source heat pumps, also known as Geothermal heat pumps.
 Heat pumps actively increase efficiency, and uniquely create warm and cool airflow, by transferring hot air inside during the winter and outside during the summer.
 A heat pump works with your natural environment to create a comfortable atmosphere that utilizes organic airflow.